 ext_solr_13_1_0)SOLR_JAVA_MEM=-Xms512m -Xmx1g)core_de, core_en)Conclusion

-The three key takeaways:
+The three core takeaways:

 - EXT:solr indexes everything – pages, news, products, files.
-The Index Queue and PSR-14 events make integration flexible and extensible.
+The Index Queue and PSR-14 events make the integration flexible and extensible.

 TYPO3 Solr Skill